the message center

 • Communicate clearly and professionally

 Clinical responsibility remains with the provider.
-Operators follow your documented instructions and remain within clearly defined limits on every call, ensuring consistent handling without deviation.
+Our operators [.1] follow your documented instructions and operate within clearly established limits on every call, ensuring consistent handling without deviation.

 Medical phone support is used when calls need to be handled, but your team cannot take them directly or without interruption.